chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-If the server negotiates an earlier version of TLS, or if it does not provide an "encrypted_server_name" extension in EncryptedExtensions, the client proceeds with the handshake, verifying the certificate against ESNIKeys.public_name as described in {{verify-public-name}}.
-The client MUST NOT enable the False Start optimization {{RFC7918}} for this handshake.
-If verification or the handshake fails, the client MUST return a failure to the calling application.
+If the server negotiates an earlier version of TLS, or if it does not provide an "encrypted_server_name" extension in EncryptedExtensions, the client proceeds with the handshake, authenticating for ESNIKeys.public_name as described in {{auth-public-name}}.
+If an earlier version was negotiated, the client MUST NOT enable the False Start optimization
+{{RFC7918}} for this handshake.
+If authentication or the handshake fails, the client MUST return a failure to the calling application.
 It MUST NOT treat this as a secure signal to disable ESNI.

-Otherwise, when the handshake completes successfully with the public name verified, the client MUST abort the connection with an "esni_required" alert.
+Otherwise, when the handshake completes successfully with the public name authenticated, the client MUST abort the connection with an "esni_required" alert.
 The client can then regard ESNI as securely disabled by the server.
 It SHOULD retry the handshake with a new transport connection and ESNI disabled.

 [[TODO: Key replacement is significantly less scary than saying that ESNI-naive servers bounce ESNI off.
 Is it worth defining a strict mode toggle in the ESNI